Barbary macaque: Human use and tourism

 Many of the mistaken ideas about human anatomy contained in the writings of Galen are apparently due to his use of the Barbary macaque, the only anthropoid available to him, in dissections.
 Strong cultural taboos of his time prevented his performing any dissections of human cadavers, even in his role as physician and teacher of physicians.

 Macaques in Morocco are frequently used as photo props, despite their protected status.
 Tourists are encouraged to take photos with the animals for a fee.
 Macaques are also sold as pets in Morocco and Algeria, and exported to Europe to be used as pets and fighting monkeys, both in physical marketplaces and online.

 Tourists interact with wild monkeys across the globe, and in some situations, tourists may be encouraged to feed, photograph, and touch the monkeys.
 Although tourism has the potential to bring in money towards conservation goals and provides an incentive for the protection of natural habitats, close proximity and interactions with tourists can also have significant psychological impacts on the Barbary macaques.
 Fecal samples and stress-indicating behaviours, such as belly scratching, indicate that the presence of tourists has a negative impact on the macaques.
 Human activities such as taking photographs cause the animals stress, possibly because the people come too close to the animals and make prolonged eye contact (a sign of aggression in many primates).
-Macaques that live in areas close to human contact have more parasites and lower overall health than those that live in wilder environments, at least in part due to the unhealthy diets they receive as a result of feeding from humans.
+Macaques that live in areas close to human contact have more parasites and poorer overall health than those that live in wilder environments, at least in part due to the unhealthy diets they receive as a result of feeding from humans.

 Several groups of Barbary macaques can be found in tourist sites, where they are affected by the presence of visitors providing food to them.
 Researchers comparing two such groups in the central High Atlas mountains in 2008 found that the tourist group of Barbary macaques spent significantly more time engaged in resting and aggressive behaviour, and foraged and moved significantly less than the wild group.
 The tourist group spent significantly less time per day feeding on herbs, seeds, and acorns than the wild group.
 Human food accounted for 26% of the daily feeding records for the tourist group, and 1% for the wild-feeding group.